hiraethene/wardrobe-application/README.md

 ## Notes
 Further developments will include the implementation of outfit planning and a fix to the shoe sizing bug.
+The app may run a little slowly on emulators, so if a button doesn't seem to work, that isn't the case.

 ## Requirements / advice
 You'll need to add the google-services.json file to your app folder.
 The app is called Armoire, so if you can't find it on your emulator, search for Armoire.
+If running it from the zipped file, unzip the file , and import it

 ## How to Run this project